Roman

 Other Famous Roman Names

 While not necessarily celebrities, there are other famous people with Roman names worth mentioning.
-One such person is Roman Vishniac, a Russian-American photographer and biologist known for his work documenting Jewish life in Eastern Europe before the Holocaust.
+One such person is Roman Vishniac, a Russian-American photographer & biologist known for his work documenting Jewish life in Eastern Europe before the Holocaust.

 Similar Posts